 output RDF/XML markup.
 Based around the Jena framework for semantic web applications, RDFTEF implements a basic ontology for representing structural and syntactical

 elements and allows additional ontologies to be added as required.
-Though SPARQL queries can
+Though SPARQL queries

-be fashioned to query the resulting RDF, these need to be relatively complex and standard XML
+be fashioned to query the resulting RDF, these need to be relatively complex and standard

 tools cannot be deployed within the RDFTEF environment.
 RDFTEF has been criticised as ‘[o]nly a “toy” experiment’ for these limitations and due to its lack of ongoing maintenance (last source code

 update 2007).
-Also, RDFTEF introduces a new stage of work to the existing editing workflow and
+Also, RDFTEF introduces a new stage of work to the existing editing

 requires extra software to be deployed for and learned by the users.
 Given the non-technical